department-of-veterans-affairs/va.gov-team/products/caregivers/research/2023-03-Baseline Task Research/conversation-guide.md

 Before we start, a few things I want to mention:

-- **This entire session should take about [time].** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take about one hour.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **You'll be interacting with a demo tool/staging environment.** This is a demo tool that looks and seems to act like the real application.
 But since it's a demo tool, none of your actions will affect your actual VA information or benefits and you will not be submitting a real application.
 - **If for any reason and at any time you want to stop the session, please let me know.**